-Begin walking along the upper road until you see the first trail turnoff to your left (about 2 mins).
-Take this trail to begin your hike.
-At the first junction (about 1 min later), continue on the main, wide trail in front of you.
-The trail is wide and comfortable.
-You will cross a logging trail, and after about 20 minutes, will see another 4-way junction, with Fred’s Trail heading up on your left and Kneebanger Trail heading down to the lake on your right.
+The trail is wide and comfortable and you will cross a logging trail after about 20 minutes.
+Then you will see another four-way junction, with Fred’s Trail heading up on your left and Kneebanger Trail heading down to the lake on your right.
 Continue straight ahead.
 After 2 minutes, take the slight right turn toward the water to cross a little log bridge and continue on the trail.
 From there, you will be on the real Hammil Lake Trail, which is a narrow, varied, fun trail encircling the lake.

 After mounting the rock bluffs which mark the approximate ¾ point, you will come out onto a pole line road again.
 Turn right and follow it toward the lake, up and over the little hill and onto where it turns into a wide sandy road.

 After 10 or 15 mins on this road, you will see where the trail branches, and you can take either route back to your car.
 The left-hand route will continue along under the power lines on a rocky road.
 The right hand route will take you through a more treed area with access to one of the lake’s beaches where you can relax and cool off from your hike.